 I’m just trying to change the perception of the blind anyway that I can.

-I did a talk at the Ohio school for the Blind and they recieved 100 boards from Real Skateboards and they have skateboarding in their PE classes now.
+I did a talk at the Ohio state school for the Blind and they recieved 100 complete setups from Real Skateboards and they have skateboarding class in their PE classes now.

 How many speeches have you done?

 I’ve just finished my masters and with everything in skating going I’m pretty spent!

 So, what are you studying?

 I studied Vision Rehabilitation Teaching at Western Michigan University.